 - Email #3: Sent within 48 hours, this email offers that discount again, and lets the customer know their cart will be deleted if they don’t act now.

-You can also use some of the techniques mentioned earlier, like loss aversion, scarcity, and urgency to encourage people to complete the sale, like this example from Google:
+You can also use some of the techniques mentioned earlier, like loss aversion, scarcity, and urgency to encourage people to complete the sale

 - Beat the clock.
 Create a sense of urgency with customers by using time-oriented language and countdowns.